Skip to content

 You rarely win by playing other people’s games.
 You win by playing your own.

-Instead, I think you’d be much more successful (and more content) by learning to play - and master - your own “introvert game.”
+But I think that’s bad advice.
+Instead, you’d be much more successful (and more content) by learning to play your own “introvert game.”

 (Because as author Susan Cain points out, there’s a reason why a huge number of CEOs are introverts.)